Marcus-K-Thorsen/08a._WebRTC_Example/WebRTC_Explanation.md

 - **Relevant Code:**
   See `main.js`, lines 8–15.
-  Look for the `TODO: Connection Setup` comment.
+  Look for the `NOTE: Connection Setup` comment.

 ---